 Matt Hall & Patrick Merical

-Matt Hall and Patrick Merical both moved to the community last year as part of the Union Pacific Railroad’s Operations Management Training Program.
-Although both are originally from Omaha, the arrived by different paths.
+Matt Hall and Patrick Merical both Matt Hall and Patrick Merical both moved to the community last year as part of the Union Pacific Railroad’s Operations Management Training Program.
+Although both are originally from Omaha, they arrived by different paths.
 Matt is a graduate of Creighton University with a degree in Marketign and previously lived in Houston while employed with Union Pacific.
 Pat was employed by Union Pacific in Omaha in their IT department.
-While they do enjoy th challenge of working long hours, it can make it difficult to meet other single people in the community.
+While they do enjoy the challenge of working long hours, it can make it difficult to meet other single people in the community.
 Yes, ladies, they are both single!!
 One of their local favorites is the Emporium Coffeehouse and both have many stories to tell of the incredible hospitality they have received from owner’s Ron & Sara Schluter and their family.
 Pat shares Sara’s interest and passion for fine dining and wine and truly enjoys getting together with friends for great conversation.
 Matt enjoys pretty much everything, but is looking forward to hunting and snow skiing.
 Having had the benefit of their company over a meal or two, I can attest to what can only be described as their energetic personalities, great character and excellent senses of humor.
 With the current economy, we aren’t sure how long we will enjoy their presence in our community, but for now, we are glad they are here!
-Welcome aboard, fellas!!
+Welcome aboard, fellas!

 Phil & Jennifer Brooker